Inquisitor (hardware testing software): History

 Inquisitor started in early 2004 as a closed project developed by Mikhail Yakshin at ALT Linux for MaxSelect, a Russian hardware vendor.
 First versions were closed-source, although some effort was made to open some of its components.
 Versions 1 and 2 were fully developed in-house and were fully adopted by MaxSelect and its multiple branches.
 These versions concentrated on server-based enterprise testing and were optimized mostly for notebook hardware.

 In 2005, a special abridged version of Inquisitor suite was developed for distribution on Live CDs.
-These Live CDs were supplied with MaxSelect products, so every buyer can stress test their newly bought hardware to ensure it runs stable.
+These Live CDs were supplied with MaxSelect products, so every buyer can stress test their newly bought hardware to ensure it runs stably.

 In August, 2007, all legal complications were solved and Inquisitor was announced as an open source platform.
 This platform can be used to implement various Linux-based solutions that deal with hardware testing, monitoring and benchmarking.
 As of July, 2008, version 3.0 is released into public.

 Version 3.1 made it to beta, but the distribution was discontinued before this beta was finalized.